iemeka/1-web-scrapping/readme.md

 ### web scrapping #1

-Extracting data from html files storing them as text files, json files and in postgresql database
+Extracting data from html files and storing them in files as:
+- text
+- json

+and as rows of data in postgresql data base